the-turing-way/the-turing-way/book/website/communication/wa-comms/wa-comms-lay-summaries.md

 ### The difference between a lay summary and academic writing
 Academic writing is usually not accessible to researchers outside of your own discipline as well as those in non-academic roles.
 It is therefore a good idea to make all your academic writing more readable as being too ‘academised’ narrows the likelihood of dissemination to wider academic disciplines and the general public.

-Less accessible academic writing has four main characteristics (Dunleavy & Tinkler 2021):
+Less accessible academic writing has four main characteristics {cite}`DunleavyTinkler2021impact`
 * Use of specialised vocabularies.
 * Passive verb use (or passive voice) that is supposed to make the writing more neutral or impersonal.
 * Nouns substituting for verbs to make sentences sound more complicated.